virtualkimi/virtual-kimi/README.md

 Built with vanilla JavaScript and modern web APIs, it offers a rich, responsive experience across devices.

 - **Support the project**: [ko-fi.com/virtualkimi](https://ko-fi.com/virtualkimi)
+  _If you like this project or want to help me (I'm currently without a permanent job), you can buy me a coffee or make a donation.
+Every bit helps keep Virtual Kimi alive and evolving!_

 ## Key Features